toda-lab/pygplib/docs/howto-use-pygplib.rst

 Creating Graph Structure
 ------------------------

-In order to interpret first-order formula, it is necessary to create and set graph structure to ``Fog`` class in advance.
+In order to interpret first-order formula, it is necessary to create a graph structure.
 A graph structure is an object of ``GrSt`` class, which manages domain of discourse and the interpretation of relation symbols over it.
 Moreover ``GrSt`` class manages the encoding and decoding